Siliguri: Temperature

-The average annual temperature in Siliguri is 23.2 °C. In summer, the temperature varies from a minimum between 20 and 24 °C to a maximum between 29 and 35 °C. The temperature of the hottest month, August, is 27.1 °C, and temperatures in peak summer sometimes exceeds 38 °C. On the other hand, the winter maximum temperature hovers around 20 to 25 °C, and the minimum drops to between 6 and 9 °C. January is the coolest month with an average temperature of 16.4 °C. The minimum temperature in winter season sometimes drops to or below 5 °C. The highest temperature ever recorded in Siliguri was 41.9 °C on 7 June 2023, while the lowest was 1.9 °C, recorded on 8 January 2018.
+The average annual temperature in Siliguri is 23.2 °C. In summer, the temperature varies from a minimum between 20 and 24 °C to a maximum between 29 and 35 °C. The temperature of the hottest month, August, is 27.1 °C, and temperatures in peak summer sometimes exceeds 38 °C.

+On the other hand, the winter maximum temperature hovers around 20 to 25 °C, and the minimum drops to between 6 and 9 °C. January is the coolest month with an average temperature of 16.4 °C. The minimum temperature in winter season sometimes drops to or below 5 °C. The highest temperature ever recorded in Siliguri was 41.9 °C on 7 June 2023, while the lowest was 1.9 °C, recorded on 8 January 2018.

 Rainfall and other conditions

 On average, Siliguri gets more than 3000 mm of rainfall annually.
 Winters are mostly dry, with the summers being rainy.
-About eighty percent of the annual rainfall occurs during the monsoon or rainy season between June and September.
+About eighty per cent of the annual rainfall occurs during the monsoon or rainy season between June and September.
 Heavy showers are often felt in May, June, July, August and September.
 July is the wettest month (804 mm) and January the driest (12 mm).
 The average rainy days in July is 27 and for December and January it is 1.
 Humidity is high throughout the year.